 The micro-flora consists of a symbiotic set of indigenous acid tolerant yeasts and Lactobacillus bacteria, the dominant species, usually L.sanfranciscensis is capable of producing lactic and acetic acid.

 Warm temperatures above 25°C promote the ideal balance of acids; 4 parts lactic to 1 part acetic ideal for sweet leavened pastries.
 At cool room temperatures a balance of 3:1 (lactic:acetic) is ideal for bread.

 There are two common techniques for the conservation during this period.

-1. Wrapped in cloth and tied with rope.
+1. Bound.
+The starter is wrapped in cloth and tied with rope.